Graph Quantum Magic Squares and Free Spectrahedra: Graph Quantum Magic Squares

-In summary, the set of quantum magic squares admits a concrete realization as a free spectrahedron, defined by the monic linear pencil $\widehat L(Y)$.
-This description highlights the geometric nature of $\cM^{(n)}$ as a compact matrix convex set, whose structure is completely determined by finitely many linear matrix inequalities.
-In the next section, we extend this framework to the graph-setting by introducing \emph{graph quantum magic squares}, obtained by adding commutation constraints with the adjacency matrix of a graph~$\Gamma$.
+In summary, the set of quantum magic squares admits a concrete description as a free spectrahedron, defined by the monic linear pencil \(\widehat L(Y)\).
+This description highlights the geometry of \(\cM^{(n)}\) as a compact matrix convex set: it is completely determined by finitely many linear matrix inequalities.
+In the next section, we extend this framework to the set of graph quantum magic squares.